-As a Trust and Company Service Provider we are legally obliged to retain files and personal information throughout an on-going service period and for six years after a client has cancelled services with the company.
+As a Trust and Company Service Provider, we are legally obliged to retain files and personal information throughout an on-going service period and for five years after a client has cancelled services with the company.
 Files no longer considered on-going clients are transferred to the archive section of our secure file storage area, retained and appropriately disposed of when no longer required.
 Once a client has left, remaining documents, where appropriate are securely sent to the client.
 Documents held securely by CBF following the cancellation of services are destroyed using shredding facilities, as below once the tracked time period has expired.

 Data is, in all cases to be destroyed in an appropriate manner.
 All elements of the CBF Group use approved shredding facilities to ensure data integrity.
-These bins are located through the offices, are locked at all times with access restricted and cleared for on site shredding once a month.
+These bins are located through the offices, are locked at all times with access restricted and cleared for on-site shredding once a month.

-Unless where specifically specified in this policy, data will be retained by the CBF Group for a period of six years following the data being classed as inactive.
+Unless where specifically specified in this policy, data will be retained by the CBF Group for a period of five years following the data being classed as inactive.
 This is represented by client or enquiry no longer being considered live or on-going.
 This will be indicated by the cancellation of services either by the client, any element of the CBF Group or if an enquiry received is deemed to be inactive – more than one year old.